fountainment/cherrysoda-engine/README.md

 ### Pros

-- The engine code is less than 20k lines, which means it only take a very limitted time to read through
+- It's a lightweight engine, core engine code is less than 20k lines, so, build time is short, and build size is small
-- And it's not too time consuming to build this engine on low-end devices like PocketCHIP and GameShell (sometimes the cross compiling environment is hard to establish)
+- The sprite animation import can be fully data driven and is very handy
-- The webassembly build size can be very small (mininal around 2 MB), so it will load fast on web
+- The BitTag utility makes rendering and collision logic coding very intuitive
 - Some tedious workflow processes are handled by python script

 ### Cons